 Cost of Attendance

-The cost of attendance is based upon your program, major, and number of terms for which you enroll.
-It includes the per-credit cost of tuition, University fees, and other expenses such as books, a computer, transportation, and miscellaneous personal expenses.
+The cost of attendance is an estimate based upon your program, major, and number of terms for which you enroll.
+It includes the per-credit cost of tuition, University fees, and other expenses, such as books, a computer, transportation, and miscellaneous personal expenses.

 To view more information about costs, visit Drexel Central's Undergraduate Tuition and Fees page.

 How to Apply for Aid